adstuart/azure-privatelink-dns-microhack/README.md

 **Within the On-Premises MGMT Virtual Machine, desktop shortcuts exist for easy RDP access to other virtual machines**

-## Task 3 : Install SQL Server Management Studio on Client Virtual Machines
+## Task 3 : Install SQL Server Management Studio on client/mgmt Virtual Machines

-- As part of this MicroHack you will SQL Server Management Studio installed on both the On-Premises Client VM and Azure Client VM.
+- As part of this MicroHack you will SQL Server Management Studio installed on both the On-Premises client/mgmt VM and Azure client/mgmt VM.
 Please install this prior to the lab. https://www.microsoft.com/en-gb/sql-server/sql-server-downloads.
 Alternatively, a drive can be mapped to an Azure File Share to copy the SSMS-setup files.
 Run the MAPDrive script which can be found on the desktop of ONPREM-MGMT-VM.

 ## :checkered_flag: Results